-This produced posterior intensity distributions with means that range from approximately -0.9881 at the lowest up to 1.57 at the highest, and standard deviations that range from approximately 0.01 to 0.5.
+This produced posterior intensity distributions with means that range from approximately -1.01 at the lowest up to 1.46 at the highest, and standard deviations that range from approximately 0.05 to 0.42.
 For the purposes of presentation, we rescaled these distributions to generate means that varied between around 0 and 10, with higher scores indicating better government performance with regard to that right.
-This was done by adding 0.9881, multiplying by 2.85, and then finally, adding 2.7 to all distributions.
-The resulting re-scaled distributions have means that ranged from approximately 2.7 up to around 10.1, with standard deviations ranging from 0.03 to 1.44.
-In the next section, we present these data, along with examples of the other data collected from our survey.
+This was done by adding 1.02, multiplying by 3.6, and then finally, adding 1.08 to all means, while merely multiplying all standard deviations by 3.6.
+The resulting re-scaled distributions have means that ranged from approximately 1.10 up to around 9.99, with standard deviations ranging from 0.19 to 1.50.